-Housing Strategy & Needs Manager - Awaiting comment but objected originally on the basis of reduced affordable housing provision without justification.
+Housing Strategy & Needs Manager - Object on the basis of reduced affordable housing provision without any justification.

-Head of Strategic Infrastructure (Highways) - Awaiting comment but offered no objection originally subject to conditions and also the dedication of the pedestrian/cycleway to public highway.
+Head of Strategic Infrastructure (Highways) - No objection subject to conditions and also the dedication of the pedestrian/cycleway to public highway.

 Natural England - No comment to make but advise that advice should be sought from the Council's own ecologist and standing advice.